⚠️ Section 21 Has Been Abolished — Effective 1 May 2025

 Tenancy Agreement Review

-Reviewing and updating tenancy agreements to ensure compliance with current and forthcoming legislation — including s48 notice requirements.
+Reviewing and updating tenancy agreements to ensure compliance with current legislation — including s48 notice requirements and Renters' Rights Act 2025 obligations.

 Renters' Rights Act Compliance

-Advising agents and their clients on the new regime from 1 May 2026 — notices, documentation, rent increase procedures and processes.
+Advising agents and their clients on the new regime in force from 1 May 2025 — notices, documentation, rent increase procedures and processes.

 FAQs